UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Software_Guides/Other_Software.md

 the number of cores your job is requesting.

 `$GAUSS_SCRDIR` is where Gaussian puts temporary files which can use a lot of space.
 On Myriad in a job this is created inside `$TMPDIR` by default.
-On diskless clusters, you will want to set this to somewhere in your Scratch instead: after loading the Gaussian module, `export $GAUSS_SCRDIR=$HOME/Scratch/gauss_scratch/$JOB_ID` for example.
+On diskless clusters, this is set this to a directory in your Scratch instead: loading one of the Gaussian modules will handle this automatically and show where it has created the directory.
-The `mkdir -p $GAUSS_SCRDIR` command in the examples will then create this directory path if it doesn't exist.
-Using `$JOB_ID` (or `$JOB_ID.$SGE_TASK_ID` for array jobs) will make sure each job uses a different directory inside there.

 ```
 # Example for Gaussian 16